 While we had a nice day, we went ahead and dug out this area of the side-yard.
 I had a brick pile here for a while and moved it last year.
 I’ve had the rocks ready to dig this area up, put down landscape fabric, and fill it with rocks since last spring and this April was a perfect time to finish off this little project.
 I’d like to also get a couple stepping stones to make it a little easier to walk on.
 I bricked the end of the rock patch to keep it nice and contained.

-We had some trees on the property line taken out by Landscaping Oshawa.
+We had some trees on the property line taken out by a tree service near me.
 We had hoped to have it done this winter but the snow-cover prevented it.
 The landscape company people were also very busy dealing with ice-dams.
 Big Cherry Pickers are the only way to safely remove ice dams so if you ever have a freak winter, start calling tree removal companies. pro-tip.

 Trimming the Yews